apache/james-project/upgrade-instructions.md

  - `useConnectionPool` : Removed.
 UnboundId implementation relies on a pool by default.
  - `poolSize` : Added.
 Allow controlling the count of connection in the pool.
+ - Retries had been removed.
+Invalid connections errors are retries.
+THe following parameters were removed:
+ `maxRetries`, `retryStartInterval`, `retryMaxInterval`, `retryIntervalScale`.
+Those values will be ignored.

 The "group restriction" feature should furthermore be considered experimental, its usage is discouraged.